Find out how much your payments are for the current and next academic year if you are a research student funded by STFC.

 Payments to students

-* Industrial CASE & Industrial CASE-Plus also receive an additional £615 pa.
+* Industrial CASE and Industrial CASE-Plus also receive an additional £615 each year.

 Payments to the institution (directly funded)